ECSE321-Fall2018/t09/README.md

 ## Log: 2018/10/23

-- **Add a feature to check for duplicate username for signup**, immediately after the username field lost focus, a error message will be shown when found the username already exist in database.
-The register button will be disabled until username is correct.
+- **Add a feature to check for duplicate username for signup**, immediately after the username field loses focus, a error message will be shown when found the username already exists in database.
+The register button will be disabled until the username is correct.
 - **Can now show error message when login fails.**
 - **Create a UI prototype for passenger app**, using BottomNavigation, ViewPager, FragmentStatePagerAdapter.